Drink Spiking - From Prevention to Investigation

 Whether the incident was a spiking, or an attempted spiking, they are both FELONYS.
 Be INVOLVED with your investigation.
 Do not rely on the full competency of your local police.
 From minute one, you need to be aware of what police are doing in your investigation.
 If you feel that the investigation is inadequate, contact a competent private investigator and have them engage in your case immediately.
 Police resources are often stretched thin and to be honest, drink spiking cases are not always treated with high priority.
 Like the TV Show “48 Hours”, after that time post-incident, information, evidence, and memories will begin fading.

-Everybody should take drink spiking seriously, and if you are one who has spiked others for fun or for felonious purposes, just know that you are on our radar and a felony judgment is not a good thing to have on your record…and prison time is not super fun either.
+Spiker Warning: If you are a spiker of others for fun or for felonious purposes, just know that you are on our radar and a felony judgment is not a good thing to have on your record…and prison time is not super fun either.

 Scott Clark